riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 #### Quantum Circuits

 When describing which gates are being applied to which qubits, using the Dirac notation can become cluttered. _Quantum circuits_ are a visual way to show the ordering of the gates.

-Significant Bits, tensors (ket and vector versions) , distributing states, matrix tensors

-Summations

-actual quantum circuits - ordering left to right

-ancilla qubits
+Below is an applet to show a simple quantum circuit with 2 qubits and an X, Y, and Z rotation gate on each.

+<iframe height='300' scrolling='no' title='Simple Quantum Circuit Applet' src='resources\applets\simple_circuit\index.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%; user-select:none;'>Simple Quantum Circuit Applet</iframe>

+<center><i><a href="resources/applets/simple_circuit/index.html" target="_blank">Applet 3.4.1</a> Simple Quantum Circuit Applet</i></center>

+Starting from the left, first there are the inputs to the quantum circuit.
+Typically, a quantum circuit is initialized with $|0\rangle$ for each qubit, but sometimes a generic state $|\psi\rangle$ is the input when comparing multiple circuits.
+The top qubit is the least significant qubit which corresponds to the rightmost qubit in the  Dirac notation.

+Next are all of the gates in the circuit.
+Each wire runs horizontally and contains a sequence of gates which are applied to the qubit.
+Unlike the matrix form of gates, the gates in a circuit are read left-to-right.
+In our simple circuit, the X gate is applied first, followed by the Y gate and then the Z gate.
+For this example, each gate has a slider which controls the $\Delta$ parameter of that gate.

+The square on the right side is a visual representation of the quantum state.
+Each sub-box represents a basis state, the size of the circle represents the magnitude and the orientation of the circle represents the phase.
+The global phase is automatically adjusted so the $|0\rangle$ state remains real.

+This example is just a simple quantum circuit for demonstration purposes.
+A more advanced quantum circuit builder is available at <a href="https://algassert.com/quirk" target="_blank">Quirk</a>.

+matrix tensors

 ### [3.5](#QCSG)   CNOT Gate